gramanma/StockTracker/readme.md

 ## Introduction

-Do you remember when you planted the apple tree?
-Do you know when to water and fertilize your plants?
-MyPlantDiary can help you:

--	Record dates and locations where you planted plants.
--	Take and view photos of a plant throughout its life.
--	Record when you added water, fertilizer, and other amendments.
--	Be aware of upcoming events for a plant: when to water, when growing season ends, etc.
+Have you ever needed to track a stock on the go?
+Are you sick of needed to drive to the nearest Bloomberg terminal to see stock prices?
+StockTracker can help you:

+-	Add your favorite stocks and cryptocurrencies to a list.
+-	View the latest price of stocks and cryptocurrencies.
+-	Read news about stocks and cryptocurrencies.

-Use your Android device to create your own plant diary.
-Take photos with the on-device camera.
-Create reminders based on what you did in previous years.
-Receive alerts about upcoming events for your plant.
+Use your Android device to create your watchlist and personalized news feed.
+Take the last prices of your investments on the go.

 ## Storyboard